 To link your Optimize account to your Google Analytics account, go to the Accounts page in Google Optimize and click on a container.

 In the Container information panel on the right-hand side, click on Link Property.

 Now return to the Optimize accounts page and copy your Optimize Container ID.
-This should be in the format GTM-XXXXXXX.
+This should be in the format GTM-XXXXXXX or OPT-XXXXXXX.

-Then, log in to your WordPress dashboard, and navigate to Insights » Settings » Tracking » Performance.
+Then, log into your WordPress dashboard, and navigate to Insights » Settings » Conversions.

 Then, click Save Changes.

 That’s it!
 You’ve successfully installed Google Optimize in WordPress.

 Before conducting experiments on your site, you might want to check out this beginner’s guide to conversion optimization 101: split testing vs. multivariate testing.